dubuduru/ShareGPT-translation/README.md

 - `data`: data directory.
 In the directory path you write, there must be a sub-directory named `original`, and your json files to be translated should be located in the subdirectory.

 ### Using new config file
 For some reason, you might want to use 2 or more differnet configs at once.
 In such case, simply create one more `yaml` file (of course, use different name!).
-Then pass the path of config file as following:
+Then pass the path of new config file as following:
 ```bash
 python main.py --config new_config_path.yml
 ```